 So, with the healthcare industry in a continuing state of evolution and turmoil, the consistent pressure to upgrade security practices remains a major challenge.
 At the same time, the healthcare system also is striving toward a new model where patient engagement is more extensive, which creates its own vicious cycle of security concerns.
 That means that being smart about security practices, creative about communications models and effective at overall controls will be ever more important in a highly competitive and challenging healthcare industry.

 About the Author

 Kirk J. Nahra, CIPP/US, is a partner with Wiley Rein LLP in Washington, D.C, where he represents companies across the country and internationally on privacy and information security issues.
-He is the editor of The Privacy Advisor and was a long-time IAPP Board member.
-He can be reached at 202.719.7335 or email@example.com.
+He is Chairman of the IAPP Publications Advisory Board and was a long-time IAPP Board member.
+He can be reached at 202.719.7335 or firstname.lastname@example.org.
 Follow him on Twitter at @kirkjnahrawork.